Vivien Thomas: Career

-In the wake of the stock market crash in October 1929, Thomas put his educational plans on hold and, through a friend, in February 1930 secured a job as surgical research assistant with Dr. Alfred Blalock at Vanderbilt University.
+In the wake of the stock market crash in October 1929, Thomas put his educational plans on hold and, through a friend, secured a job in February 1930 as surgical research assistant with Dr. Alfred Blalock at Vanderbilt University.
 On his first day of work, Thomas assisted Blalock with a surgical experiment on a dog.
-At the end of Thomas's first day, Blalock told Thomas they would do another experiment the next morning.
+At the end of Thomas' first day, Blalock told Thomas they would do another experiment the next morning.
 Blalock told Thomas to "come in and put the animal to sleep and get it set up."
 Within a few weeks, Thomas was starting surgery on his own.
 Thomas was classified and paid as a janitor, despite the fact that by the mid-1930s, he was doing the work of a postdoctoral researcher in the lab.

 Thomas struggled with finances despite saving most of what he earned.
-The salaries that he received did not provide enough comfort to quit his laboratory research job and go back to school.
+The salaries that he received did not provide enough comfort for him to quit his laboratory research job and go back to school.
 Nashville's banks failed nine months after Thomas started his job with Blalock, and his savings were wiped out.
 He abandoned his plans for college and medical school, relieved to have even a low-paying job as the Great Depression deepened.
-Vivien Thomas continued his work with Dr. Blalock, and saving his earnings, so that he could provide for his daughters and wife the best he could.
+Thomas continued working with Blalock and saving his earnings, so that he could provide for his daughters and wife the best he could.

 Working with Blalock

 Vanderbilt

 Thomas and Blalock did groundbreaking research into the causes of hemorrhagic and traumatic shock.
 This work later evolved into research on crush syndrome and saved the lives of thousands of soldiers on the battlefields of World War II.
 In hundreds of experiments, the two disproved traditional theories which held that shock was caused by toxins in the blood.
 Blalock, a highly original scientific thinker and something of an iconoclast, had theorized that shock resulted from fluid loss outside the vascular bed and that the condition could be effectively treated by fluid replacement.
 Assisted by Thomas, he was able to provide incontrovertible proof of this theory, and in so doing, he gained wide recognition in the medical community by the mid-1930s.
-At this same time, Blalock and Thomas began experimental work in vascular and cardiac surgery, defying medical taboos against operating upon the heart.
-It was this work that laid the foundation for the revolutionary life saving surgery they were to perform at Johns Hopkins a decade later.
+At this same time, Blalock and Thomas began experimental work in vascular and cardiac surgery, defying medical taboos against operating on the heart.
+It was this work that laid the foundation for the revolutionary life-saving surgery they were to perform at Johns Hopkins a decade later.
 Vivien Thomas spent 11 years at Vanderbilt with Blalock before moving to Johns Hopkins.